Attorneys For Car Accidents Due To Potholes

 Unfortunately, potholes are a common occurrence throughout the Chicago area, and in the rural countryside of Illinois.
-Roadway weathering and wear and tear typically create potholes, when the top layer of the road asphalt wears away to expose the base below.
-Once a small pothole is created, rainwater accelerates the process and can quickly increase its size.
-With the extensive rainstorms, ice storms, and melting snow in Illinois, it is no wonder why a car accident in a pothole in Chicago happen so often.
+Inclement weather and typical wear and tear on the roadway can create potholes when the road's top layer of asphalt wears away to expose the base below.
+Once a small pothole is created, rainwater accelerates the process and can quickly increase its size when the damaged is repeatedly driven over.
+With the extensive rainstorms, ice storms, and melting snow in Illinois, it is no wonder why pothole accidents in Chicago happen so often.

 A small pit or crack in the surface can absorb water over time.
-When the absorbed water freezes, it expands the small crack.
-When the water thaws, it allows the absorption of more water, which then re-freezes, expanding the hole even further.
-Without immediate attention, the freeze/thaw cycle and daily traffic can quickly increase the pothole’s size, making the damaged area extremely dangerous to commuters.Chicago Pothole Tracker For Motorists
+When the absorbed water freezes, it expands the small crack, increasing its size.
+When the water thaws, it allows the absorption of more water, which then freezes, expanding the hole even further.
+Without immediate attention, the freeze/thaw cycle and daily traffic can quickly increase the pothole size, making the damaged area extremely hazardous to travelers.

-Chicago and the city surrounding the metropolitan area are not without their major problems with potholes, many that have been neglected far too long.
+Chicago and the surrounding metropolitan area are not without their major potholes problems.
+This is because many roads have been neglected for far too long.
 In an effort to alert the public of neighborhood potholes, the Chicago mayor’s office, in early 2014, began providing an online “pothole tracker” managed by the Department of Transportation.
-Motorist can view an updated list of pothole requests, the date it was filled and the road repaired.
-Unfortunately, the tracker does not contain every existing pothole, which can still lead to serious accidents involving extensive damage and injuries.
+Motorist can view an updated list of pothole repair requests, the date the pothole was filled and the road repaired.
+Unfortunately, the tracker does not contain a list of every existing pothole, which can still lead to serious accidents involving extensive damage and injuries.

-Even a small pothole can cause significant damage to the car, and put a huge strain on its suspension and shock absorbers.
+Even a small pothole can cause significant damage to a motor vehicle and put a huge strain on its suspension and shock absorbers.
 A large hole in the roadway can actually cause damage similar to a car being involved in a 35 mile an hour accident.
-Even with ongoing roadway construction and repair throughout the area, there is a significant rise in the number of motorists experiencing a car accident in a pothole during every season of the year.
+Even with ongoing roadway construction and pothole repair throughout Illinois, there is a significant rise in the number of motorists experiencing a car accident in a pothole during every season of the year.

-A car accident in a pothole often occurs when the vehicle travels over a large pothole, and does not have the capability of handling the intense blow.
-The unexpected, sudden impact can cause the motorists to quickly lose control, causing a car accident where serious injuries are involved.
-When traveling at a high rate of speed, the car can easily be thrown into another lane traveling in the same direction or opposite direction, placing everyone in the vehicle at great risk of harm.
+A pothole accident often occurs when the vehicle travels over a large pothole and responds to the intense blow.
+The unexpected, sudden impact can cause the motorist to quickly lose control of the vehicle, which leads to an accident involving serious injuries.
+When traveling at a high rate of speed, the car can be thrown easily into another lane traveling in the same direction or in the opposite direction, placing everyone in the vehicle at great risk of harm.